Bufferoverflovv/unity-hfsm/README.md

-# unity-hfsm
+# Unity HFSM
-A simple implementation of a unity hierarchical statemachine
+A simple implementation of a hierarchical statemachine in Unity